Puerto Escondido Oaxaca State, Mexico Travel Guide

 During nesting season (May-November), organizations like ViveMar at Playa Bacocho facilitate baby turtle releases.
 This is an ecological experience.

 A quieter, wide beach, home to turtle release programs like ViveMar.
-It is for long walks and more tranquil beach time away from the main crowds.
+It is for long walks and more tranquil time at the beach away from the main crowds.

 An ecotourism village a short drive south.
 It includes boat tours through mangroves to see crocodiles, iguanas, and birds.

-The new highway significantly changes accessibility to other parts of Oaxaca, including remote mountain villages or other coastal towns, which are emerging destinations.
+The new highway significantly changes accessibility to other areas of Oaxaca, including remote highland communities or other coastal towns, which are emerging destinations.

 Puerto Escondido's main draw is its stunning natural setting and opportunities for outdoor activities.